MicrosoftDocs/Viva/WorkplaceAnalytics/Use/faq.md

 ##### Q5.
 What collaboration information is obtained from Microsoft Teams?

 A5.
 Teams provides information about collaboration activities, namely direct messages (chats) and calls.
-It does not provide information about channels and groups.
+It does not provide information about Group Teams channels.

 #### Q6.
 When a person sends a message or meeting invite for a group’s shared mailbox or on behalf of another person, who gets credit for sending it?